13Mai13/aibymai/content/posts/cursor_part_1.md

 Here the trick is **satifies custumer expectations**.
 Can I ask cursor to create an app for me - Yes.
 Will I know what is going on in that app if a customer is complaining about it crashing - Probably not.
 Is that **what the customer expects** - I guess it depends, but I'm pretty certain that my manager won't be happy about it.

+### What do they pay you for?

+### What do they not pay for?

+I personally **REALLY** hope AI can help me here.
+Is the type of task where I provide 0 value but due to regulation, nature of the works or others I need to do.

+Before going deeper into this topic, I want to clarify that there is a **Clear** Tradeoff done here: *I'm aware I'm not learning how to do this task, but becasue I'm not interested in doing so (I think I'll only do it once, I need to do it fast,  or other reasons) I opt for AI to do it for me*

+If this was a matrix it would be like this:

 [Pareto Rule]

 [John Oster](desing)